robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

    underscore insensitive, and it supports `simple patterns`_ with `*` and `?` as wildcards.

+`TAG:<pattern>`
+   Remove data from keywords with tags that match the given pattern.
+Tags are case and space insensitive and they can be specified using `tag patterns`_ where `*` and `?` are supported as wildcards and `AND`, `OR` and `NOT` operators can be used for combining individual tags or patterns together.

 Examples::

    rebot --removekeywords all --output removed.xml output.xml
    pybot --removekeywords passed --removekeywords for tests.txt pybot --removekeywords name:HugeKeyword --removekeywords name:resource.* tests.txt
+   pybot --removekeywords tag:huge tests.txt

 Removing keywords is done after parsing the `output file`_ and generating an internal model based on it.
 Thus it does not reduce memory usage as much